Ewan-Selkirk/Autophotographer/README.md

   - virtualenv (if you don't want packages installed globally)
   - opencv-contrib-python >= 4.5.5.60 or opencv-python >= 4.5.5.60
   - numpy >= 1.22
+  - tox >= 3.25.0

+### Running Tox Tests
+#### With PyCharm
+Right-click the tox.ini file and select 'Run'.
+PyCharm will generate the run configuration based on the ini file.

+#### Manually
+If using a virtual environment, source into the environment (or activate if on Windows) and simply run 'tox' from the main directory.

 ----------